archie9211/Note-Crack-Web/README.md

      - Powered by [Fuse.js](https://fusejs.io/), a powerful fuzzy-search library.
      - A simple JSON index is generated at build time, keeping the client-side footprint small.

+- **✍️ First-Class Math & Science Support:**

+     - Beautifully renders complex mathematical and chemical formulas using **MathJax**.
+     - Seamlessly integrated into the Markdown pipeline with `remark-math` and `rehype-mathjax`.
+     - Inline (`$...$`) and block (`$$...$$`) notations are fully supported.

+- **🧠 Interactive Quizzes:**

+     - Embed multiple-choice questions (MCQs) directly into notes to test understanding.
+     - Provides instant visual feedback on answers and reveals detailed explanations.
+     - Engineered for performance using a single event listener to manage all quizzes on a page, minimizing JavaScript load.

 - **📖 Distraction-Free Reading Experience:**

      - A clean, three-column layout on desktop: **Navigation | Article | Table of Contents**.
-     - Fully responsive design that refactors into a focused, single-column view on mobile.
+     - Fully responsive design that refactors into a focused, single-column view with slide-out drawers on mobile.
      - **Auto-hiding navigation bars** on scroll to maximize reading space.
      - **Reading Progress Bar** at the top of the page.
      - **Page Load Progress Bar** ([NProgress](https://github.com/rstacruz/nprogress)) for instant feedback on navigation.
-     - Convenient **Next/Previous Article** navigation links.
+     - Convenient **Next/Previous Article** navigation links within the same class/section.

-- **✍️ Content as Code:**
+- **🗂️ Dynamic Content Architecture:**

      - Notes are written in simple **Markdown** using Astro's type-safe [Content Collections](https://docs.astro.build/en/guides/content-collections/).
-     - Organized by `subject > class > topic` for a clear and scalable information architecture.
+     - Organized by `subject > class > topic` for a clear, scalable, and automatically generated tree-like navigation.

 - **🎨 Theming:**